 I was the first Director of Hostage UK and then relocated to Washington DC in 2015 to found and run Hostage US.

 I have spent two decades influencing policy, shaping security strategies for multinational corporations and shining a light on the ways ordinary people are impacted by insecurity and ensuring their voices are at the heart of our responses.
 I seek out bold but realistic solutions and enjoy rolling my sleeves up to help make change happen in practice.

-I am also an experienced writer, analyst and researcher who spent a decade and a half in a number of think tanks helping governments, corporations and non-profit organizations around the world to make sense of the changing security environment and how best to respond through policy and programs.
+I am an experienced writer, analyst and researcher who has helped governments, corporations and non-profit organizations around the world to make sense of the changing security environment and how best to respond through policy and programs.

 For media and book enquiries, please contact Northbank Talent: firstname.lastname@example.org / +44 (0) 20 3973 0837